InspiredUM-Analytics/data_analyst_task/README.md

 The data provided is synthetic – i.e. it has been randomly generated.
 However, imagine that these data files have come from a database of a retail store chain.
 The management of the store chain wants to learn more about their customers and have asked you to makes sense of the data.
+You will need to identify which metrics and dimentions from the provided data are the most important and represent the most valuable insights.
 The aim of the task is to create a PowerBI dashboard, which would contain some key insights from the data provided.
 The dashboard should contain some aggregate metrics (e.g. group means) and visualizations.

 **You should not spend more than two hours for this task.**